Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 - `gradle tasks`: display details about the Gradle system

-To run one of these commands, you must be in the main directory for this assignment where the `gradle.build` file is located.
+To run one of these commands, you must be in the main directory for this assignment where the `build.gradle` file is located.
 Then, you can type the command in the terminal and study the output.

 ## Output